OpenCilk/www.opencilk.org/src/doc/users-guide/convert-a-c++-program.md

 ### Measuring scalability using Cilkscale

 Cilkscale can be used to benchmark and analyze the parallelism, in terms of work and span, of an OpenCilk program.
-These measurements can be used to predict parallel performance on parallel processors.
+These measurements can be used to predict performance when running on a varying number of parallel processors.

 One can use Cilkscale to benchmark the parallel scalability of quicksort by compiling with the additional flag `-fcilktool=cilkscale` and then executing the program as shown below.